Since the turn of the century, Olympic sports disciplines in India have become part of sports lovers.

 7. Jwala Gutta

-She won the World Championship bronze medal and was India’s best-ever women’s doubles shuttler.
+Her achievements include the bronze medal at the 2011 World Badminton Championships in London and eventually becoming India’s best-ever women’s doubles shuttler.

-The state-of-the-art academy is located on Sujatha High School premises and will have 14 courts.
+She launched her badminton academy in Hyderabad, called the Jwala Gutta Academy of Greatness, which is located on the Sujatha High School premises and has 14 courts.

 Jwala got married in 2005 to Chetan Anand but got divorced in 2011, and now she is dating Tamil Actor Vishnu Vishal.